RyanM182/Purview-Sentinel-Blogs/README.md

 # Purview-Sentinel-Blogs
-Here is where you will find all of my blog queries and PowerShell
+Here is where you will find all of my blog KQL Queries and PowerShell